SiliconLabs/wiseconnect/examples/snippets/crypto/aes/readme.md

 - Build the application.
 - Flash, run and debug the application.
 - Based on the input data, key size and mode of encryption/decryption, the output from AES engine can be observed in the provided output buffer.

+## Note

+- The SDK does not properly handle rx packet lengths over 1616 bytes due to the rx_buffer being capped at 1616 bytes, which may cause data corruption if the input message size exceeds the expected length.
+Therefore, the AES application limits the input message length to 1400 bytes.
+- If the user provides an input message longer than 1400 bytes, the firmware will return "SL_STATUS_SI91X_CRYPTO_INPUT_MSG_LENGTH_EXCEEDED".

 ## Application Output